WICG/shared-storage/README.md

 sharedStorage.batchUpdate([
   new SharedStorageClearMethod(),
-  new SharedStorageSetMethod("hello", "world", {ignoreIfPresent: true, withLock: "lock2"}), new SharedStorageAppendMethod("good", "bye"), new SharedStorageDeleteMethod("hello"),
-  new SharedStorageSetMethod("all", "done")
+  new SharedStorageSetMethod("hello", "world", {ignoreIfPresent: true}), new SharedStorageAppendMethod("good", "bye"), new SharedStorageDeleteMethod("hello"), new SharedStorageSetMethod("all", "done")